Newsletter

 “I’ll give you one last chance.
 Last.
 Do you understand?”

-“I want you to sit down now and in…” she checked her watch, did some mental math, “… no more than two hours, send me something that’ll make me cry.
-Like in the old days, understand?
-I want a letter that’ll make me cry.
+“I want you to sit down now and in no more than two hours, send me something that’ll make me cry.
+Like in the old days.
 If you manage — great.
-If not… we won’t talk about the vodka.
-I’ll leave you in God’s hands.
+If not… I’ll leave you in God’s hands.
 I just want to see if you’re still capable of… anything.
 Agreed?”

 She screamed and lunged toward the computer.
-Her hands shook uncontrollably, almost convulsively.
-She barely managed to switch on the camera, bouncing in place…
+Her hands shook uncontrollably as she switched on the camera.

 Then froze.

-He’d made an effort this time — really.
-The clown mask was painted perfectly, with masterfully arched lips curling upward.
-Only a thin stream of foam from one corner of his mouth betrayed that something about this clown wasn’t quite right.
+The clown mask was painted perfectly.
+Only a thin stream of foam from one corner of his mouth betrayed that something wasn’t quite right.

 Fire, fire, fire.
-Long, bright yellow, bony flames reach out with hungry hands, searching, groping, trying to find something to quench the thirst.
-Flames below, flames above, flames on the sides — flames everywhere.
-She doesn’t even try to run — what’s the point?
-Everything around her is raging, writhing, crackling, hissing, snapping — seeking prey, attention, satisfaction.
-And she sits — the only thing still alive is her gaze — and slowly counts down the moments left until the end of this eternity…
+Long, bright yellow flames reach out with hungry hands.
+Flames below, flames above, flames everywhere.
+She doesn’t even try to run.
+She sits — the only thing still alive is her gaze — and slowly counts down the moments left until the end of this eternity.

 She came to from a soft tapping on the window.
 Opened her eyes, looked around — and gasped.